MichaelRFairhurst/DartNAD0/README.md

 - `--max-depth` or `-d`: set maximum search depth.
 Prefer high and rely on timeouts to stop the search, unless you have disabled iterative deepening.
-- `--max-time` or `-t`: set maximum search time in ms. If you have disabled iterative deepening, prefer a very large number/no timeout.
+- `--max-time` or `-t`: set maximum search time in ms. This is can be used to limit search to less than available time control.
 - `--no-iterative-deepening`: Disable "iterative deepening" in favor of a fixed depth search.
 With iterative deepening enabled, the engine searches to depth 1, then 2, etc, until either timeout or max depth is reached, the best move